mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 Sanity check for the filtered data.

 ```
-# Visualize the correlation between genes detected and number of UMIs and determine whether strong presence of cells with low numbers of genes/UMIs
+# Visualize the correlation between genes detected and the number of UMIs and determine whether strong presence of cells with low numbers of genes/UMIs
 filtered_seurat@meta.data %>%
     ggplot(aes(x=nUMI, y=nGene, color=mitoRatio, group = condition)) +
     geom_point() +